aulwardana/ummenergy/readme.md

 ## Testing Account
 1. Email : auliawardan@gmail.com, Pass : rahasia, Role : Administrator
-1. Email : auldesain@gmail.com, Pass : rahasia, Role : Worker
+2. Email : auldesain@gmail.com, Pass : rahasia, Role : Worker

+## License
+You can use or edit this platfrom for free, but please support us with attibution like this "Inspired by aulwardana | www.ummenergy.com" when you use this platfrom.
+Thanks !